-This report asks the Board to note the Dumfries and Galloway Licensing Boards' annual functions report for the year 2022/23.
+This report seeks the Board's approval of Dumfries and Galloway Licensing Boards' annual functions report for the year 2022/23.

-- 2.1 In terms of section 9A of the Act, the Boards must prepare and publish an annual functions report not later than 3 months after the end of each financial year. - 2.2 The Board's report for the financial year 2022/23 was published prior to 30 June 2023. - 2.3 The functions report must include the following:
+- 2.1 In terms of section 9A of the Act, the Boards must prepare and publish an annual functions report not later than 3 months after the end of each financial year. - 2.2 This means that the Board's report for the financial year 2022/23 should be published no later than 30 June 2023. - 2.4 The functions report must include the following: